IELTS Writing Task 2 Sample 927 - Anyone can post information on the internet even if it is incorrect

 On the other hand, in some repressive regimes, media is closely tied to the government.
 Media outlets provide information not for the well-being of civilians but for the propaganda of the regime so that they can control the regime for their own interests.

 However, all those critics of Internet information do not mean that there is little reliable information.
-After all, there are people telling lies out of their personal interests, there are definitely a large group of people being against lies and keeping digging truth, though.
-Therefore, the target that those authoritative organizations and individuals posting their information is to tell the truth and clear clouds, which makes their information accurate and reliable.
+After all, there are people telling lies out of their personal interests, there are definitely a large group of people being against lies and keeping digging the truth, though.
+Therefore, the target that those authoritative organisations and individuals posting their information is, to tell the truth, and clear the clouds, which makes their information accurate and reliable.

 After all, in the world with diverse cultures and races, it is impossible to guarantee all information being objectively accurate.
-All we should do is to keep a clear head and become more efficient to sort out those accurate information from those detrimentally false, so that we can stand on the impartial side.
+All we should do is to keep a clear head and become more efficient to sort out the accurate information from those detrimentally false so that we can stand on the impartial side.